Their Masonic symbols go back in time hundreds of years and are part of Masonic history.

 The difference between a successful businessman's empty chair and an empty Master's chair is that the Master's chair is symbolic of the Master's duties and loyalty to his lodge and its members.

 The men who currently sit in or have sat in these chairs are honorable men who believe in a Supreme Being, universality among men and strive to promote peace and harmony within their lodge and actively support charitable work within their communities.

 Here are some chair photos and a drawing.
+NONE ARE FOR SALE.

 Scroll down the page, so you can see their hand carved and highly ornate detail work.